Chart Color Schemes

 Educational outcomes in Dubbo - South fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's educational profile is notable with university qualification rates at 26.4% of residents aged 15+, surpassing the SA4 region average of 18.4% and the SA3 area rate of 20.3%.
+The area's educational profile is notable regionally, with university qualification rates at 26.4% among residents aged 15+, surpassing the SA4 region average of 18.4% and the SA3 area rate of 20.3%.
 Bachelor degrees are most prevalent at 17.6%, followed by postgraduate qualifications (6.1%) and graduate diplomas (2.7%).
-Vocational credentials are prominent, with 37.0% of residents aged 15+ holding such qualifications - advanced diplomas at 9.5% and certificates at 27.5%.
+Vocational credentials are held by 37.0% of residents aged 15+, including advanced diplomas (9.5%) and certificates (27.5%).

 Frequently Asked Questions - Education